All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Modelling the Global Velocity of the Outer Halo

+To prevent outliers from biasing our model fit, we clip velocity outliers from our sample.
+Specifically, we split the sample into 3 distance bins bounded by the following edges: $[40, 60, 90, 120]$~kpc.
+In each distance bin, we compute the sigma-clipped mean and standard deviation of each velocity component: one radial and two tangential.
+We remove stars that are $\geq 3.5\sigma$ away from the mean in either velocity component.
+This results in 34 stars being removed from the sample, the vast majority of which are within $r_\mathrm{gal} < 60$~kpc.
+These stars could belong to undetected substructures (or known structures like Sagittarius, missed by our angular momentum selection for Sgr members), or could simply have spurious stellar parameters or velocity measurements.
+Our fitted sample of stars from $40-120$~kpc therefore has 772 stars.

 For each star, the velocity model is calculated using the model parameters at that distance --- linearly evaluated using a given parameter set $\{S_{40},S_{120}\}$ --- and the likelihood is computed.
-This continuity model avoids the pitfalls of binning the data in distance --- the substantial distance uncertainties are bound to place stars in incorrect bins, smearing out the signal (see the discussion in \citetalias{Yaaqib2024}).
-The continuity model utilizes statistical information from the entire sample at once to uncover the distance-dependence of the model parameters, under the justified assumption that the true parameters vary smoothly and continuously over Galactocentric distance \citep{Garavito-Camargo2019, Garavito-Camargo2021}.
+This continuity model avoids the pitfalls of binning the data in distance.
+The substantial distance uncertainties are bound to place stars in incorrect bins, smearing out the signal by placing (intrinsically more numerous) nearby stars at larger distances, damping the inferred reflex velocity.
+The continuity model utilizes statistical information from the entire sample at once to uncover the distance-dependence of the model parameters, under the assumption that the true parameters vary linearly and continuously over Galactocentric distance.

+Conceptually, the continuity model reduces the variance at any given distance, while potentially increasing the bias --- for example, the parameters at nearby distances are by definition influenced by data at larger distances.
+By applying our model to the simulations from \citetalias{Garavito-Camargo2019}, we have verified that the linear continuity model is sufficient to capture the overall trend of the \vtravel{} parameters, as well as the velocity dispersion parameters.
+In Appendix~\ref{sec:datamatch} we fit a simulation that matches the size and spatial sampling of our dataset, affirming that our methodology is robust against uneven spatial sampling.

 To compute the likelihood, the mean velocity model (Equation~\ref{eqn:reflexmodel}) is projected into the `observed' heliocentric coordinates, the radial velocity and proper motions.
 The conversion from velocity to proper motion uses the heliocentric distance to each star, and is governed by the proportionality constant $k \equiv 4.74$~\kms{}\,kpc$^{-1}$\,(mas\,yr$^{-1}$)$^{-1}$.
 The mean velocity model defines the Gaussian likelihood for our model fit: